 To account for the use of these medicines in a broader population the PBAC recommended a price reduction of 40 per cent and also agreed to simplify the continuing restriction to better align with current clinical use.
 The restriction changes are intended to make access to these medicines clinically appropriate for prescribers and patients who respond to treatment.

-The Hon Tanya Plibersek, Minister for Health, accepted these recommendations and the new prices were implemented on 1 April 2013.
-The revised restriction will be published in the Pharmaceutical Benefit Schedule on 1 May 2013.
+The then Minister for Health, the Hon Tanya Plibersek, accepted these recommendations and the new prices were implemented on 1 April 2013.
+The revised restrictions were published in the Pharmaceutical Benefit Schedule on 1 May 2013.